 An individual voluntary arrangement (IVA) is a formal and legally binding agreement between you and your creditors to pay back your debts over a period of time.
 This means it’s approved by the court and your creditors have to stick to it.

 An IVA can be flexible to suit your needs but it can be expensive and there are risks to consider.

 An IVA must be set up by a qualified person, called an insolvency practitioner.
 This will be a lawyer or an accountant.
 The insolvency practitioner will charge fees for the IVA.
 These can often be high and are based on the amount you pay back through the IVA.
 The insolvency practitioner deals with your creditors throughout the life of the IVA

 If you go to a debt management company for an IVA, find out about how much they will charge before you decide.
 A debt management company is likely to be more expensive because they charge a fee on top of the insolvency practitioner's fees.

-Your monthly repayments will be paid directly to the insolvency practitioner.
+Any repayments will be paid directly to the insolvency practitioner.
 They will then distribute the money to your creditors.
-Some of your monthly payment may be kept by the insolvency practitioner to pay their fees.
+Some of this will be kept by the insolvency practitioner to pay their fees.

-If the payments into the IVA are not enough to pay your debts in full, the rest will be written off.
+If the payments you make aren’t enough to pay your debts in full by the end of your IVA, you won’t have to pay the rest.
 The insolvency practitioner should advise you about this.

 If you come into money

-If you find out that you're due some money because of something that happened before the IVA, your creditors might have the right to claim it - even though your IVA has finished.
+If you receive a windfall during your IVA, for example an inheritance, this will usually be taken and paid to your creditors.
+If you find out that you're due some money because of something that happened before the IVA, your creditors might have the right to claim it too - even if your IVA has finished.

 You can contact your nearest Citizens Advice for help if you get a lump sum after your IVA finishes.